 The Rolling Barrage PTSD Foundation

->

-> Create and maintain a community of support for veterans, serving Canadian Armed Forces (CAF) members, first responders, and the Safety Community, to show strength and unity, and to combat the effects of Post-Traumatic Stress Disorder (PTSD).
-TRB will raise funds to support programs and organizations that provide assistance to those who serve our country.
+Create and maintain a community of support for Canadian Armed Forces (CAF), RCMP, First Responders, Safety Community, and Emergency Healthcare Providers, to show strength and unity, and to combat the effects of Post-Traumatic Stress Disorder (PTSD).
+TRB will raise funds and awareness to support programs and organizations that provide assistance to those who serve our country.

->

-> Become the largest Canadian coast-to-coast rolling support network, that will increase mental health resilience.
+Become the largest Canadian coast-to-coast rolling support network, that will increase mental health resilience.
 Create a community that allows people to find trust, connection, and understanding.

 Goals and Ethos

 Raise Awareness to End the Stigma of PTSD

 - Our mantra “it is not a disorder or a disease, it is an injury sustained from the traumas of one’s duty to protecting Canada and her citizens.”

 Ultimately we’d like change the last letter of PTSD from a “D” to an “I”.